omeka/omeka-s-enduser/docs/modules/inverseproperties.md

 You can also define an inverse pairing between different resource types: for example, between an item set and an item, or between an item and a media.
 These mixed-resource pairings do not need to use the same resource template.
 For example, a "person" item may have a "community" item set as the value in the "Is Part Of" property.
 With the inverse property set up in a "person" resource template, the related item set will be given the "Has Part" inverse property regardless of its own resource template or existing metadata.

-## Assigning inverse properties in resource templates
+## Assign inverse properties in resource templates

 Once the module is installed, it should appear in the left-hand navigation.
 When you select Inverse Properties, you will be taken to a table of available resource templates.
 In addition to label and owner, there is a column indicating each template's inverse property count.
 To use Inverse Properties, start by editing a resource template with the pencil icon.